 3. Developmentally Appropriate Foundational Skills

 Preparing children for the next stage of their learning journey is vital but beware of the trend towards ‘schoolification’ (introducing school standards earlier via increased teacher-directed pedagogies, less playtime, greater attention to academic content and isolated, technical instruction) as this can backfire, increasing stress hormones in the brain.
-Conversely, creating fun, purposeful language and print rich environments that promote ‘serve-and-return’ interactions motivates children to read and write, promotes curiosity, and creates lifelong learners and creative, critical thinkers.
+Conversely, creating fun, purposeful language and print-rich environments that promote ‘serve-and-return’ interactions promotes curiosity and motivates children to read and write, and creates lifelong learners and creative, critical thinkers.

 4. Assessment & Evaluation

 All preschools should have assessment processes in place to evaluate the children in their care.
 These assessments should be used to ensure that your child is developing at the expected pace.
-Each school is also required to have a Special Educational Needs Coordinator (SENCo) to help those children who are perhaps not reaching their goals by communicating with families, therapists and teachers on the best course of action.
+Each school is also required to have a Special Educational Needs Coordinator (SENCo) to help those children who perhaps need a little more support to reach their goals by communicating with families, therapists and teachers on the best course of action.
 Many schools also host regular parent meetings to further develop the parent partnership.

 5. Curriculum